I've been an online writer for over six years. I specialize in lifestyle topics.

 3. Use a Damp Sponge

-One tip to applying foundation, one tip I can offer is to use a damp sponge.
+When it comes to applying foundation, one tip I can offer is to use a damp sponge.
 This technique allows a small amount of extra moisture to be added to the skin.
 It also allows the makeup to go on very smoothly over dry patches and allows for a very even application.
 The sponge I use is a less expensive version of the Beauty Blender.
 I purchased my sponge at TJ Maxx for a much cheaper price.
 Just make sure to clean your sponge as necessary.

 4. Use Products With Natural Ingredients

 Make sure to use products that do not have artificial ingredients such as colors and fragrances.
 Always make sure to check the ingredients of the products you are going to buy.
 Try to find items that are as natural as possible.
-Stay away from products with alcohol in them and ingredients that are comodegenic (ingredients that clog your pores).
+Stay away from products with alcohol in them and ingredients that are comedogenic (ingredients that clog your pores).

 5. Don't Forget to Exfoliate

 Though those with dry skin may think that an exfoliator causes their skin to become even drier, it is important to use an exfoliator.
 Exfoliators should not be used daily or extremely often, but they are important for preventing excess dry skin from building up.
 Make sure to use a gentle exfoliator that is not too abrasive and use a gentle hand when applying the exfoliator.
 Make sure to moisturize directly afterwards.